NaeRong/DS440_Capstone/Tutorials/Clean and Validate LADI Dataset.md

   - *WorkerId*
   - *Answer :* Dataset contains 495 categories

-- Answer outputs can be similar to the following:
+- Answer outputs are similar to the following:

   ![img](https://github.com/NaeRong/DS440_Capstone/blob/master/Images/Label_Human.png)

-  Among the different categories, our project will first focus on ‘damage’ and ‘infrastructure’ labels.
+For this project, we will only consider 'damage' and 'infrastructure' labels.

 2. Strip off bracket and comma from the Answer catagory